ve7ggh/CW-USB-Adapter-1.1/firmware/README.md

 This allows the adapter to work with a wide variety of Morse code training software and amateur radio applications without requiring custom drivers.

-The firmware is designed to be compiled using the Arduino IDE or PlatformIO and uploaded using the UF2 bootloader.
+The firmware is designed to be compiled using the Arduino IDE or PlatformIO.
+Can generate .bin firmware, then convert to .uf2 before being drag and drop compatible.
+Or upload to connected com port device on local computer with IDE, all testing done with Arduino IDE.
+Or just download my firmware releases from the Github Repo.

 ## Features

 - USB HID Keyboard device
 - Low-latency paddle input
 - Iambic paddle support
+- MIDI device support.
 - NeoPixel RGB status indicator
 - Native USB support
 - UF2 drag-and-drop firmware updates